Will a Fruit Day Make My Wine Taste Better?

 Leaf Day

-Leaf days are when the moon is in any of the Water Signs, such as Cancer, Scorpio, and Pisces.
-Leaf days are days when the plant is focused on producing chlorophyll, and are generally not recommended for enjoying wine.
+Leaf days are when the moon is in any of the water signs, such as Cancer, Scorpio, and Pisces.
+They are typically considered less favorable for wine tasting.

 Fruit Day is Ideal for Wine Tasting